return42/sphkerneldoc/linux_src_doc/drivers/pinctrl/core_h.rst

 pin_desc_tree
     each pin descriptor for this pin controller is stored in this radix tree

+pin_group_tree
+    optionally each pin group can be stored in this radix tree

+num_groups
+    optionally number of groups can be kept here

+pin_function_tree
+    optionally each function can be stored in this radix tree

+num_functions
+    optionally number of functions can be kept here

 gpio_ranges
     a list of GPIO ranges that is handled by this pin controller,